nkoep/nkoep.net/posts/random-forest-regressor.md

 Once again the prediction accuracy of both implementations is very close, with the scikit-learn version having a significant edge in terms of runtime as expected.
+However, by leveraging Numba in our `Tree` class, we manage to bring the training time of our random forest down from around 10 seconds to 1 second.

 ## Closing Remarks